 Basic physics: If your fan’s blade angle is less than 12 degrees, it’s a waste of energy.

 The very first thing you should look at with a new ceiling fan is the blade angle.
-If the angle is below 12 degrees, the fan will be largely decorative and will just eat energy without significant air movement.
+If the angle is less than 12 degrees, the fan will be largely decorative and will just eat energy without significant air movement.

 Ideally, you want the blades to push air upward or downward.
 If your blades are at a low angle (meaning nearly flat), they won’t do either – instead, they’ll have much the same effect as an airplane wing.
 They’ll just cut through the air without pushing the air at all.